louisianapurchase/Continuous-prompting/README.md

 An experimental framework for exploring continuous LLM prompting with streaming data.
 This project investigates methods for effectively prompting Large Language Models with continuously streaming trading data, addressing the core challenge of maintaining context and memory across thousands of data points.

+## Recent Updates (November 2025)

+**Major Frontend Overhaul:**
+- **Replaced Streamlit with Flask** - No more page reloads!
+- **Real-time updates via Server-Sent Events (SSE)** - True live streaming
+- **Modern UI with Tailwind CSS** - Clean, professional design
+- **Live-updating charts with Chart.js** - Smooth animations, no flickering
+- **Portfolio tracking** - Virtual trading with LLM-driven decisions
+- **Batch data processing** - LLM sees all 4 stocks simultaneously
+- **Reactive strategy improvements** - LLM decides when to respond (no artificial thresholds)
+- **Fixed price volatility** - Realistic 0.1% changes per second
+- **Persistent portfolio** - No more resets on page reload

+**Why the change?**
+Streamlit's constant page reloads were frustrating and inefficient.
+The new Flask interface provides true real-time updates without any page refreshes, making the experience much smoother and more professional.

 ## Table of Contents

 - [Overview](#overview)